Swift 100

 From its groundbreaking 100 years ago, Swift Hall has enabled the Divinity School to expand its influence and impact from the very heart of the University of Chicago’s Hyde Park Campus.

-The Div School is hosting a year-long celebration in honor of Swift Hall's centennial anniversary.
-Engage with the legacy, the present, and the future of the academic study of religion through events, exhibits, and content series
+The Div School hosted a year-long celebration in honor of Swift Hall's centennial anniversary throughout the 2025-2026 academic year.
+Here you can engage with the legacy, the present, and the future of the academic study of religion through a collection of Swift 100 exhibits, event recaps, and content series.

 Swift Hall